sokolhessnerlab/sokolhessnerlab.github.io/index.md

 ### 2. Email

 We have two lab email lists: shlab-general@du.edu and shlab-core@du.edu.
-To be added to these lists, please send your name@du.edu email to peter.sokol-hessner@du.edu.
+To be added to these lists, please send your name@du.edu email to Peter.

 These lists are used for forwarding email announcements, and occasionally for lab events. _shlab-general_ is meant for anyone & everyone within the department of psychology who is interested in things that the S-H Lab may be discussing or doing. _shlab-core_ is meant only for 'core' members of the lab (graduate students, undergraduate RAs, etc).